Everything You Need to Know About ADA Compliance & Websites

 - 1.2 Name, Role, Value: For all user components (including forms, links, components generated by scripts), the name, role, and value should all be able to be programmatically determined.
 Components should be compatible with assistive technology.

 Got all that?
 Good.
-This was just a quick outline of ADA compliance for websites.
+This was just a quick outline of ADA tips for websites.
 The WCAG is difficult to read, long, and not user friendly.
-But hopefully, these points will help get you on track towards compliance.
+But hopefully, these points will help get you on track towards a more ADA friendly site.
 You may have to make some compromises on website design, but hey, that’s life.

 And to top it all off, there is actually another set of legal best practices to ADA compliance: training, having a web accessibility policy page, making web accessibility statement, appointing an accessibility coordinator, hiring independent consultant, and allowing feedback.
 Of course, for a small business, a coordinator or consultant might not make sense.
 But for a large business we recommend becoming more thorough with accessibility efforts.

-If you’re ready to begin your journey towards ADA compliance, you’ll need to do a few things:
+If you’re ready to begin your journey with ADA updates, you’ll need to do a few things: